LLM-MemCluster: Empowering Large Language Models with Dynamic Memory for Text Clustering: Experiments

 We conduct a comprehensive study to validate the contributions of our framework's modules.
 The primary findings are summarized in Figure~\ref{fig:combined_ablation} and analyzed in detail in the subsequent subsections.
 Full numerical breakdowns for all experimental variants are provided in Appendix~\ref{app:ablation_table}.

 \textbf{Memory and Grounding are Indispensable.} Figure~\ref{fig:ablation_memory} starkly highlights the critical roles of memory and in-context examples.
 Deactivating the Dynamic Memory (\textit{w/o Memory}) causes a catastrophic performance degradation across all datasets, validating that an external memory is essential for overcoming LLM statelessness.
 The importance of grounding the model with few-shot examples is also evident, though its impact varies.
 Removing them (\textit{w/o Few-shot}) generally leads to a significant ARI drop, a trend mirrored in Massive-D (from 53.8 to 44.0).
 However, the effect is exceptionally pronounced on FewNerd, where the ARI collapses from 53.1 to a mere 6.1.
-The stark performance drop on FewNerd underscores that for nuanced datasets, such grounding examples are indispensable.
+The stark performance drop on FewNerd underscores that for semantically complex domains, few-shot grounding is a prerequisite for robust performance.

 \textbf{The Dual-Prompt Strategy is Highly Effective.} As shown in Figure~\ref{fig:ablation_prompt}, the superiority of our dual-prompt approach is evident, as variants relying on a single prompt type consistently underperform the full model.
-This pattern is not only clear on average—where the full model achieves a 54.5 ARI, compared to 45.7 for the strict-only and 39.0 for the relaxed-only variants—but is also robustly replicated across individual datasets.
+This pattern is not only clear on average—where the full model achieves a 45.4 ARI, compared to 38.1 for the strict-only and 32.5 for the relaxed-only variants—but is also robustly replicated across individual datasets.
 For instance, on Massive-D the full model's 53.8 ARI significantly exceeds the alternatives (43.1 and 37.0); a similar trend is observed on FewRel (32.7 vs. 26.5 and 20.8).
-This consistent underperformance validates our core design principle: a dynamic transition from an exploratory to a consolidative phase is the most effective strategy for achieving optimal clustering granularity.
+This consistent underperformance validates our core design principle: a dynamic transition from an exploratory to a consolidative phase is the most effective strategy for reliably achieving optimal clustering granularity.